 Michigan DNR Confirms 12 Cougar Sightings This Year

-Unless you live in the Upper Pennisula, you more than likely have never seen a Cougar in Michigan.
-Even if you live in the Upper Pennisula, you still probably haven't seen a cougar because they are a pretty rare sighting.
+Unless you live in the Upper Pennisula, more than likely have never seen a Cougar in Michigan.
+Even if you live in the Upper Pennisula, you still probably haven't seen a cougar because they are pretty rare.

 The Michigan DNR says there were 12 confirmed sightings this year in the Upper Peninsula.
 That's actually a lot, the most confirmed sightings since back in 2008.
 In the past 12 years, there's been a total of 61 confirmed cougar sightings in Michigan with only one in the Lower Penninsula.